THE TRUTH ABOUT SOYA | IS SOY SAUCE KETO?

 Here is a list of food & drink which may contain Soya:

-• Meat products with fillers: products that contain soya as a filler or extender that include burgers, sausages, meatballs and more.
+Meat products with fillers: These include burgers, sausages, meatballs, and more.
+They contain soya as a filler or extender.

 No, Quorn is a meat substitute made from mycoprotein, which is derived from a fungus.